CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 folder: mydoc
 ---

-## Connect to a CHMI linux cluster:
+## Step 1: Connect to a CHMI linux cluster

 {% include important.html content="if you do not have an account on our cluster and would like to get one, please contact Dan Beiting" %}